bkostadi/MAACCMath/README.md

 # MAA Volume: <br> Cross-Curricular Applications for Pure Mathematics Courses

-## Chapter: Estimating the Area of a Lung Nodule from an X-ray Image
+## Chapter: Estimating the Size and Shape of a Lung Nodule from an X-ray Image

 **Authors:**